devsecopsbot/image-scan/README.md

 ## 🛡️ Blocking Behavior

-The Action **exits with code 1** if any configured blocking policy is triggered, failing the job.
+The Action **exits with code 1** if any configured blocking policy is triggered, failing the CI job.

 Examples: